-The Simons Simplex Collection (SSC) is a core project and resource of the Simons Foundation Autism Research Initiative.
-The SSC achieved its primary goal to establish a permanent repository of genetic samples from 2,700 families, each of which has one child affected with an autism spectrum disorder, and unaffected parents and siblings.
+The Simons Simplex Collection (SSC) is a core project and resource of the Simons Foundation Autism Research Initiative (SFARI).
+The SSC achieved its primary goal to establish a permanent repository of genetic samples from 2,600 simplex families, each of which has one child affected with an autism spectrum disorder, and unaffected parents and siblings.

 - The collaborating institutions are listed on SSC sites.

 - Blood samples were processed into cell lines and DNA was extracted at the Rutgers University Cell and DNA Repository in New Jersey.
-Stored samples are available to approved researchers on a modest fee-for-use basis, through a web interface called SFARI Base.
+Stored samples are available to approved researchers on a modest fee-for-use basis, through a Web interface called SFARI Base.